-Peptides as starting points in drug discovery - On the development of drug like peptides, peptidomimetics, bioisosteres, and synthetic methods for their development 40 The Hepatitis C project and carboxylic acid bioisosteres Preclinical PET Platform (PPP) 45 Research at Preclinical PET Platform 45 Main research projects 45 Diabetes 46 Beta cell imaging 46 Molecular imaging tracer development 48 Development of PET tracers for the study of angiotensin-2 receptor 48 Pre-clinical and clinical PET/CT in vivo and histomorphometrical investigations of bone responded bone formation in connection with titanium implants and bone replacement onse Autoradiography study of angiogenesis in abdominal aortic aneurysm with [18F]fluciclatide - $\alpha V\beta 3$ integrin ligand Neurodegeneration and other brain disorders 50 In vitro studies of central and systemic and Aβ-amyloidosis 50 Development of PET tracers for the study of neurodegeneration 51 Design and synthesis of PET tracers for the study of the Vesicular Acetylcholine Transporter (VAChT) Synthesis and radiolabelling of PET tracers for the study of Alzheimer's disease and trauma targeting the $\beta$ -secretase enzyme (BACE-1) Synthesis and preclinical evaluation of 11C and 18F- labelled tiophene derivatives as tracers the study of Alzheimer's disease and systemic amyloidosis.
-Development of methods for labelling with synthesis with 11CO 53 Development of PET tracers for the study of fibrosis 53 Pre-clinical and clinical PE-CT in vivo and histomorphometrical investigations of bone respondent bone formation in connection with Titanium implants and bone replacement.
-Premixed calcium phosphate as a carrier for bone inducing factors - kinetics of bone regeneration studied with PET and SPECT 54 Synthesis and radiolabelling of PET tracers for the study of Alzheimer's disease and trauma targeting the $\beta$ -secretase enzyme (BACE-1) Synthesis and preclinical evaluation of 11C and 18F- labelled thiophene derivatives as trace the study of Alzheimer's disease and systemic amyloidosis Oncology 58 Novel radionuclide imaging methods for molecular profiling of prostate cancer - a way for personalized therapy 58 Development of imaging agents for visualization of GRPRs 59 Development of PET tracer for imaging of PSMA 60 Imaging of RTK using affibody molecules 60 Therapy monitoring of prostate cancer 61 Radiolabelling technology 64 Development of methods for labelling with synthesis with 11CO 64
+Peptides as starting points in drug discovery - On the development of drug like peptides, peptidomimetics, bioisosteres, and synthetic methods for their development 41 The Hepatitis C project and carboxylic acid bioisosteres The Neuropeptide Project 43 Structure-based discovery of GPCR ligands Preclinical PET Platform (PPP) Research at Preclinical PET Platform Main research projects Diabetes Beta cell imaging Molecular imaging tracer development Development of PET tracers for the study of angiotensin-2 receptor Autoradiography study of angiogenesis in abdominal aortic aneurysm with [18F]fluciclatide - $\alpha V\beta 3$ integrin ligand an Neurodegeneration and other brain disorders 51 Development of PET tracers for the study of neurodegeneration 51 Design and synthesis of PET tracers for the study of the Vesicular Acetylcholine Transporter (VAChT) Synthesis and radiolabelling of PET tracers for the study of Alzheimer's disease and trauma targeting the $\beta$ -secretase enzyme (BACE-1) 53 Synthesis and preclinical evaluation of 11C and 18F- labelled tiophene derivatives as tracers the study of Alzheimer's disease and systemic amyloidosis.
+Development of PET tracers for the study of fibrosis 54 Pre-clinical and clinical PET-CT in vivo and histomorphometrical investigations of bone response, and bone formation in connection with Titanium implants and bone replacement.
+55 Premixed calcium phosphate as a carrier for bone inducing factors - kinetics of bone regeneration studied with PET and SPECT 55 Synthesis and radiolabelling of PET tracers for the study of Alzheimer's disease and trauma targeting the $\beta$ -secretase enzyme (BACE-1) 56 Oncology 58 Novel radionuclide imaging methods for detection and molecular profiling of prostate cancer - way for personalized therapy Development of imaging agents for visualization of GRPRs 59 Development of PET tracer for imaging of PSMA 59 Imaging of RTK using affibody molecules 60 Therapy monitoring of prostate cancer Development of approaches for targeting therapy of cancer Thesis defended Radiolabelling technology 64 Development of methods for labelling with synthesis with 11CO 64 Pharmacognosy 66 Peptide Chemical Biology Molecular Pharmacognosy - Lateral gene transfers as targets for drugs against parasites 72